-1 Introduction
+1. Introduction

-Tree series transducers [21, 10, 15] were introduced as the transducing devices corresponding to weighted tree automata [2, 19, 4].
-So far, the latter are applied in code selection and tree pattern matching [13, 3].
-Weighted transducers on strings are applied in image manipulation [see, e. g., 8], where the images are coded as weighted string automata, and speech processing [see, e. g., 24].
+Tree series transducers [20, 10, 14] were introduced as the transducing devices corresponding to weighted tree automata [2, 18, 4].
+So far, the latter are applied in code selection and tree pattern matching [12, 3].
+Weighted transducers on strings are applied in image manipulation [8], where the images are coded as weighted string automata, and speech processing [23].
 Since natural language processing features many transformations on parse trees, which come equipped with a degree of certainty, it seems natural to consider finite-state devices capable of transforming weighted trees.
-For natural language processing, the potential of tree series transducers over the semiring of the positive real numbers was recently discovered [17].
+For natural language processing, the potential of tree series transducers over the semiring of the positive real numbers was recently discovered [16].